Santo Stefano a Macerata

-Santo Stefano a Macerata is a village in Tuscany, central Italy, administratively a frazione of the comune of Cascina, province of Pisa.
-At the time of the 2001 census its population was 86.
+Santo Stefano a Macerata is a village in Tuscany, central Italy.
+It is administratively a frazione of the comune of Cascina, province of Pisa.
+At the 2001 census, its population was 86.

-Santo Stefano a Macerata is about 20 km from Pisa and 7 km from Cascina.
+The village is located about 20 km from Pisa and 7 km from Cascina.
 The main hamlet of the frazione is called Chiesanuova.

 Science

-The frazione is home to the European Gravitational Observatory and the Virgo interferometer, one of the few facilities in the world for the search for gravitational waves.
+The frazione is home to the European Gravitational Observatory and the Virgo interferometer, one of the few facilities in the world dedicated to the detection and study of gravitational waves.